onigetoc/FormToCSS/README.md

 # Form to CSS generator Builder | jQuery Plugin

-Create your own CSS generator with the **form to css** generator plugin.
+Create your own CSS generator with the **form to css** generator Builder plugin.

 * * *
 [Demo page | build A CSS generator like this in minutes:](https://rawgit.com/onigetoc/FormToCSS/master/example/demo.html)